jackgray/narc_arch/docs/source/database.rst

 For a data storage solution to be robust and reliable, it must be backed up accross multiple sources and allow for multiple concurrent points of failure.

-The goal is for data to have a single source of truth, but exist in multiple places.
+Data should have a single source of truth, but exist in multiple places.

 By using MinIO as a single storage entity, data backups can be